Aemetis, Inc. (AMTX): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2011 Acquired Universal Biofuels (India) Expanded internationally, diversifying operations into the biodiesel market in Asia.
+2011 Acquired Universal Biofuels (India).
+Marked the first international expansion, diversifying operations into the Asian biodiesel market with a 50 million gallon per year capacity plant in Kakinada.

-2016 Launched Aemetis Biogas subsidiary Initiated the move into Renewable Natural Gas (RNG) production from dairy waste, diversifying into negative Carbon Intensity feedstocks.
+2016 Launched Aemetis Biogas subsidiary.
+Initiated the strategic pivot toward Renewable Natural Gas (RNG) from dairy waste, targeting ultra-low and negative Carbon Intensity (CI) feedstocks.

 Aemetis, Inc. (AMTX) Ownership Structure